Couples therapy

 Couples counselling and relationship therapy online and Blackheath.

-In my approach to couples therapy, I draw on existential principles to help partners deepen their understanding of each other.
-One of the primary challenges in relationships is that we often do not hear what our partner is truly saying.
-Instead, we interpret their words through the lens of our own experiences, wounds, and fears.
-Existential therapy is particularly suited to couples work because it encourages each partner to explore their own assumptions, values, and needs with honesty and openness.
-This process of translation is essential for couples to communicate authentically and to understand each other at a deeper level.
+In my approach to couples therapy, I draw on existential principles and differentiation to help partners deepen their understanding of themselves, each other, and the relationship they are creating together.
+One of the greatest challenges in relationships is that we often do not hear what our partner is truly saying.
+Instead, we interpret their words through the lens of our own experiences, wounds, fears, and expectations.

 A significant part of my work focuses on infidelity, betrayal trauma and the process of rebuilding trust.
 Affairs often create a deep rupture, not only in the relationship, but in each partner's sense of reality, safety, and identity.
 I do not approach infidelity as something to be quickly repaired.
 Instead, I work with couples to understand what has happened in a careful and grounded way.